-Alexandria weaves a tangible account about her childhood, her molestation, most of her young adult life and her decision to pursue law (and then not pursue it) and her conflicted emotions around the death penalty.
+Alexandria weaves a tangible account of her childhood, her molestation, most of her young adult life, her decision to pursue law (and then not pursue it) and her conflicted emotions around the death penalty.
 She talks about the emotional and physical trauma she has suffered, how it has impacted her thoughts and principals and opinions; the strain her secret and revelation has put on her familial relationships, as well as the romantic ones that she’s pursued.

 If you’re reading this because of your interest in true crime – as I did – then I would say come prepared for this to be unlike any other true crime novel you have read before… and I’m not sure I mean that in a good way.

-My problems with the book begin with the stubborn effort the author goes through to make her own molestation relevant to the case of Ricky Langley, when in reality, they aren’t necessarily similar.
+My problems with the book began with the stubborn effort the author goes through to make her own molestation relevant to the case of Ricky Langley, when in reality, they aren’t necessarily similar.
 It’s true that there is a thread of child abuse flowing through the two events, but they aren’t analogous.
-The laborious effort to make them symbiotic was stilted and awkward and eventually uncomfortable.
-While a story of this content might make you think you should be uncomfortable, I think it’s better to say you should be disturbed.
-I was increasingly uncomfortable though, and it took a day of reflection to really understand why.
+The effort to make them symbiotic was stilted and awkward and eventually uncomfortable.
+I was so increasingly uncomfortable that it took a day of reflection to really understand why.

 I found this to be a plainly obvious exercise in jamming a square into a circle.
-While I have understanding and sympathy for the author, and her experiences, this whole novel read like she was using the murder of a 6-year-old boy for her own purpose: to tell her own story.
+While I have sympathy for the author and her experiences, this whole novel read like she was using the murder of a 6-year-old boy for her own purpose: to tell her story.

 Jeremy’s story comes across as a means-to-an-end for the author’s real desire, which is to express her trauma.